 Well, maybe not everything.
 Maybe just our McDonald’s ordering habits.
 But still…

 Had we been going about things at the McDonald’s counter the wrong way all along?

-Here at Phrasee, we had recently been experimenting with multivariate testing for email subject line optimization to increase click rates and conversions, which had yielded extremely positive results.
+Here at Phrasee, we have recently been experimenting with multivariate testing for email subject line optimization to increase click rates and conversions, which yielded extremely positive results.

 Could the same principles be applied to optimize our McDonalds meal ordering habits to increase yum rates and deliciousness?